List of tallest buildings in the United Kingdom

-As of February 2023, there are 151 habitable buildings (used for living and working in, as opposed to masts and religious use) in the United Kingdom at least 100 m tall, 118 of them in London, 13 in Manchester, six in Birmingham, three each in Leeds and Salford, two each in Liverpool and Woking, and one each in Brighton and Hove, Portsmouth, Sheffield and Swansea (the only such structure outside England).
+As of September 2025, there are 182 habitable buildings (used for living and working in, as opposed to masts and religious use) in the United Kingdom at least 100 m tall, 132 of them in London, 26 in Greater Manchester, 12 in Birmingham, four in Leeds, two each in Liverpool and Woking, and one each in Brighton and Hove, Portsmouth, Sheffield and Swansea (the only such structure outside England).

 The Shard in Southwark, London, is currently the tallest completed building in the UK and was the tallest in the European Union until the UK's departure in January 2020; it was topped out at a height of 309.6 m in March 2012, inaugurated in July 2012 and opened to the public in February 2013.

-The UK had not been noted historically for its abundance of skyscrapers, with the taller structures throughout the country tending to be cathedrals, church spires and industrial chimneys.
-In London for example, high-rise development was restricted at certain sites if it would obstruct protected views of St Paul's Cathedral and other historic buildings.
-This protective policy, known as 'St Paul’s Heights', had been in operation by the City of London since 1937.
-Despite this, since the early 21st century, the number of high-rise buildings in London has grown significantly.
+Historically, the nation's tallest structures were typically cathedrals, church spires, and industrial chimneys.
+Lincoln Cathedral held the title of the tallest building in the UK (and indeed the world) for several centuries.
+Originally completed in 1311, its central spire reached a height of 160 m.
+However, the spire collapsed in 1549 and was not rebuilt.
+At 111 m, St Paul's Cathedral was the tallest building in London from 1710.
+High-rise development was restricted in the capital if it would obstruct protected views of the cathedral and other historic buildings.
+This protective policy, known as 'St Paul's Heights', had been in operation by the City of London since 1937.
+St Paul's was eventually surpassed by the 119 m Millbank Tower in 1963.